djblackett/invoice-web-app/README.md

 E2e tests:
 First, run `docker compose -f docker-compose.dev.yml up` to start all microservices

-If you want the e2e tests to be wholly separate from the dev env, switch the backend start commands in `docker-compose.dev.yml`. (switch which one is commented out)
+To run E2E tests separately from the dev environment, update `docker-compose.dev.yml` by commenting out the backend start command on line 34 and uncommenting the one on line 36.

 Then: